huaminghuangtw/Today-I-Learned/posts/vs-code-cli-and-url-schemes.md

   - https://code.visualstudio.com/docs/configure/command-line
 ---

-Visual Studio Code has a powerful command-line interface (CLI) that lets you control how you launch the editor through command-line options (switches).
+Visual Studio Code has a powerful [command-line interface (CLI)](https://code.visualstudio.com/docs/configure/command-line) that lets you control how you launch the editor through command-line options (switches).

 ## Opening Files and Folders

 * **Open a file**: `code <file_path>`.
 You can list multiple files separated by spaces.
 If a file doesn't exist, it will be created.
+When opening multiple files, VS Code opens them all as tabs in a single window instance.
 * **Open a folder**: `code <folder_path>`.
-You can specify multiple folders to create a [Multi-root Workspace](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces) including each folder.
+You can specify multiple folders separated by spaces to create a [Multi-root Workspace](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces) that includes each folder and allows you to manage multiple project “roots” simultaneously.

 ## Common CLI Options